sparkida/ftpimp/README.md

 Updates
 -------
+* July 7, 2014 8:46am(PDT) - Fixed a cueing issue that occured when recursively removing directories using **FTP.rmdir**.
 * July 7, 2014 6:46am(PDT) - Fixed an issue that occurred when receiving data through ls, lsnames.
 * July 5, 2014 8:36am(PDT) - FTP.mkdir will now make recursive directories within the same cue group.
 Cue groups are a new feature as of **V0.5.0**
 * July 4, 2014 9:15pm(PDT) - **Major Update** Beta v0.5.0 **stable**